Basic Rules Created and Played

 • Rubber cleats/mouth guards suggested.

-• No hard casts, helmets, or braces of any kind.
+• No hard casts or braces with metal screws of any kind.

 • Only the balls provided to us by the NFL may be used.
 No personal footballs.